grnet/e-science/orka/README.md

 ### Example of starting a personal Orka server

-After creation of VM in ~okeanos with Orka Server-on-Debian 8 image, then:
+After creation of a virtual machine in ~okeanos with Orka Server-on-Debian 8 image, then:

     ssh root@12.345.678.123
     passwd orka_admin